Territory General Information

 of the Caucasus Mountains.
 The mountains are the source of the

 many rivers that carve their paths through deep gorges and canyons.

-The territory borders Rostov Region in the north and northeast,
+The territory borders Rostov Region (Rostov-on-Don) in the north and northeast,

 Stavropol Territory in the east, and Abkhazia in the south.
 The

 southern and western boundaries follow the coasts of the Black